MooersLab/time-blocks/README.md

 # Form for flexible management of daily schedule as time blocks

 ## Problem addressed
-This form is meant to help academics who have to manage several writing projects in parallel.
+This form is meant to help academics who have to manage several writing projects (e.g., research articles, grant applications, progress reports, grant reviews, manuscript reviews, lectures, seminars, platform talks, letters of support, letters of recommendation, and books) in parallel.
-They have to get the impossible done in a finite amount of time.
-They have a lot of discretionary time that they have to manage wisely.
+They have a finite amount of time that they have to manage wisely.
-Often, a range of time will be dedicated to a particular writing task.
+Often, a time range will be scheduled for a particular writing task.
 However, if the writing session is going well, many writers will continue writing and shift other discretionary tasks further down on their schedule.
-This downward shifting of other scheduled items is a pain when using pen and paper.
+This downward shifting of other tasks is a pain when using pen and paper.
 This can be done perhaps a little more easily in an electronic format.
-This might be the attraction of web services like Monday.com.

 However, I needed something simple that would work on paper.
-Cal Newport uses a simple approach described in his 2016 book *Deep work: Rules for focused success in a distracted world*.
+Dr. Cal Newport describes a simple approach in his 2016 book *Deep work: Rules for focused success in a distracted world*.
 He sets up several columns at the start of the day.
 The initial schedule goes in the leftmost column while the others remain blank.
 As soon as a change in the schedule occurs, he writes the updated schedule in the next column to the right.
-This process is repeated as new changes occur to the schedule.
+This process is repeated as changes occur to the schedule.
-This form is at the heart of Dr. Newport's comprehensive approach, which including TODO lists.
+This form is at the heart of Dr. Newport's comprehensive approach, which includes to-do lists.
 He describes his full approach in his 2020 book *Time-Block Planner: A Daily Method of Deep Work in a Distracted World*.

 I do not follow his full approach because I manage my to-dos in *org-agenda* in *Emacs*.